 On March 5, 2014, Mozilla announced the mozjpeg project, a JPEG encoder that is designed to provide better compression for web images, at the expense of performance.
-Since mozjpeg builds upon the libjpeg-turbo source code, quite a few people are asking the question, "why didn't Mozilla just integrate their changes into libjpeg-turbo?"
-The words "at the expense of performance" provide the simplest answer to that question, but I felt that a more detailed explanation was in order.
+Since mozjpeg builds upon the libjpeg-turbo source code, quite a few people have asked, "why didn't Mozilla just integrate their changes into libjpeg-turbo?"
+The words "at the expense of performance" provide the simplest answer to that question, but I felt that a more detailed review was in order.

 For starters, Mozilla did approach me regarding the possibility of integrating their code into libjpeg-turbo, but we both basically agreed that the project goals are incompatible.
 As the README file for mozjpeg says:

 'mozjpeg' is not intended to be a general JPEG library replacement.
 It makes tradeoffs that are intended to benefit Web use cases and focuses solely on improving encoding.
 It is best used as part of a Web encoding workflow.
 For a general JPEG library (e.g. your system libjpeg), especially if you care about decoding, we recommend libjpeg-turbo.